-The Los Angeles Lakers stunned the NBA when they hired former Nuggets, Suns and Knicks coach Mike D’Antoni to lead the team on a full-time basis 10 games into the 2012-13 season.
-D’Antoni’s candidacy and ascension weren’t exactly stunning; he was the 2005 NBA Coach of the Year and the head coach in Phoenix when Laker guard Steve Nash won MVP trophies in 2005 and 2006.
+The Los Angeles Lakers stunned the NBA when they hired former Nuggets, Suns and Knicks coach Mike D’Antoni to lead the team on a full time basis ten games into the 2012-13 season.
+D’Antoni’s candidacy and ascension wasn’t exactly a stunner, he was the 2005 NBA Coach of the Year winner and the head coach in Phoenix when Laker guard Steve Nash won MVP trophies in 2005 and 2006.
 Rather, it was his selection over two-time Laker head coach and 12-time (including playing career) champion Phil Jackson as Laker sage.

 There was no discussion of money at the meeting or any of the supposed demands by Phil that were later erroneously reported in the media.

 Looking back, I wonder where the media was getting its information.
 Someone was talking.

 As Jim and Mitch were preparing to leave, Phil got in the last word, telling them, "I'm going to consider this but I have to check with some people," meaning he had to get cleared by his doctors and talk to his family.